jeanl87/read-me/README.md

-# Readme
+# ReadMe
   ## Description

   What was your motivation?

-  The motivation
+  The motivation for this assignemnt was to be able to understand how to use node js.

   Why did you build this project?

-  To learn how to write markdowns and generate a good readme file
+  To learn how to write markdowns and generate a good readme file.

   What problem does it solve?

+  How to write proper and minimal amount of code.

   What did you learn?